 Tennis-Serena sets up Venus clash on return after COVID-19 hiatus

-The top seed will face Venus at the outdoor hard court tournament after her unseeded sister beat former world number one Victoria Azarenka 6-3 6-2 in her first-round match.

-Serena made a wobbly start in the first set against fellow American Pera but quickly found her footing, firing off seven aces and saving 11 of 13 break points to win 4-6 6-4 6-1, later telling reporters she was pleased with her competitiveness.
+Williams was five points from falling to the American left-hander in the second set but suddenly showcased her fighting spirit and pulled away to set up a second-round showdown with older sister Venus, a 6-3 6-2 winner over Victoria Azarenka.

 "It's good just in general because I haven't played.
-A lot of players have been playing - little things and little matches and playing against other players - but I've only been training so this was really good for me," said Serena, who has also committed to playing in the Aug.
+A lot of players have been playing - little things and little matches and playing against other players - but I've only been training so this was really good for me," said Serena, who is gearing up for the Aug.
 31-Sept.
 13 U.S. Open.

-The Top Seed Open, the first WTA Tour tournament in the U.S. since the COVID-19 outbreak halted play, provided a taste of what is to come for the 38-year-old American as she bids for a record-equalling 24th Grand Slam title in Flushing Meadows, with empty, silent stands taking the place of roaring crowds.
+The Top Seed Open, the first WTA Tour tournament in the U.S. since the COVID-19 outbreak halted play, provided a taste of what is to come for the 38-year-old American as she bids for a record-equalling 24th Grand Slam title in New York, with empty, silent stands taking the place of roaring crowds.

-"I’ve been through so many things in my career so this was totally different," said Serena, who devoted a lot of her time off to deepening her faith through bible study.

 ((Amy.Tennery@thomsonreuters.com; 646-223-6343;))